We assure you that we provide excellent service and personal care at an affordable price.

 We suggest you click the link below and contact us to discuss your individual requirements and the associated costs more specifically before you make any decisions.

 Our expert funeral consultants are ready to help you, to discuss the various services, options and costs that best reflect your wishes.
-Please feel free to contact us for an obligation free quote at any time.
+Please feel free to contact us for an obligation free quote or to prepay for a funeral at any time.

 The funeral account can be paid by cash, cheque, credit card or direct deposit.
 Funeral expenses can also be paid from a deceased person’s bank account if there are sufficient funds available by presenting the funeral account to the bank, regardless of whether probate has been finalised.

 The person who signs the authorisation for the funeral is the person who is legally responsible for the payment of the funeral account.
 If a family member pays the account before the estate is finalised, that person is entitled to be reimbursed from the estate before distribution of the assets.

 As there are many costs involved in the funeral arrangement, we ask you to carefully consider your own financial circumstances and make appropriate selections so as not to cause further distress and hardship.
 Our aim is to help the family in any way we can so please discuss any concerns with us.

 We understand that a funeral service presents a necessary but often unexpected financial expense.
 To ease any additional strain, we are able to offer funeral finance to help with the burden of paying for funeral expenses upfront.
 It is simply a payment plan with no hidden fees which spreads your payment over 12-36 months.
 Aged pensioners, self-employed and wage earners with regular employment of at least 30 hrs per week all qualify.
 A deposit is required.
 (Simple conditions apply with fast approval)